algobulls/algobulls_help_site/docs/member/settings.md

 `Date of Birth` - Set up your date of birth.

 `Aadhar Card` - Your Aadhar ID number.
-This is required by government regulations for online trading.

 `PAN Card Number` – This is the number on your PAN Card.
-This is required by government regulations for online trading.

 `Title` - A suitable one liner description for your bio.